zesty-io/demos/nextjs/README.md

 ## Zesty.io Next JS Demo

 Nuxt is the React framework for server side rendering static pages built with React https://nextjs.org/

+This demo assumes you to know React and have some familiarity with NextJS

+## Zesty.io Examples in this Demo

+- Static page generation with Zesty.io Content via `getStaticProps` using the zesty content model endpoints

+## Running this Example Locally

+The example assume you can use a terminal and have node and npm installed.

+1. Clone the Repo to a local folder
+2. Open terminal at root folder
+3. Run `npm install`
+4. Run `npm run dev`
+5. Open `localhost:3000` in your browser